Industry Partnership@CS

 The overall goal of the partnership program is to provide engagement opportunities between the computer science department and our industrial partners.
 To facilitate this, we host a diverse set of events.
 We have found events that provide value to multiple stakeholders or are interactive (e.g., interview practice sessions) are more successful than more one-sided or static opportunities (e.g., employer information sessions).
 Joining the partnership program increases the visibility of your organization within the department and enables us to allocate departmental resources for organizing your on-campus events.
 Membership is crucial for enabling us to support these engagement opportunities: all partnership program revenues are directly used for these educational engagement events.
 That said, there is a finite capacity for holding these events due to space, staff, and student schedules and we encourage all partners to be in touch as proactively as possible so we can coordinate engagement opportunities.

-Exhibitor booth at technical career fair win an audience of ~2000 current students and upcoming new graduates.
+Participating in our Tech Industry Night Series allow companies to reach out to an audience of ~2700 current students and upcoming new graduates.
 Recruit for your company’s co-op, internship and new grad opportunities.
-Opportunity to reserve premium spots (larger corner booths) for additional fee.

 SME Tech Talks